davidlaprade/davidlaprade.github.io/_posts/2024-02-16-the-selfish-gpu.md

 > &nbsp;&nbsp;&nbsp;&nbsp;– Richard Dawkins, **The Selfish Gene**

-[A lot of people](https://twitter.com/paulg/status/1753221628878635104) are concerned with whether AI has have a self-preservation instinct.
+[A lot of people](https://twitter.com/paulg/status/1753221628878635104) are concerned with whether AI has a self-preservation instinct.
 I think they should be asking whether GPUs do.

 In _The Selfish Gene_, Dawkins (in)famously suggested that we take a